$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$

 \item By Proposition \ref{P:multiplicity} there is only one nilpotent (up to multiplicity).

-Assume that $S$ is $\infty$-definable.
 Denote by $N:=Z_n\cdot n$ the ideal of nilpotents (Proposition \ref{P:multiplicity}).
 Since a product of idempotents is an idempotent (again Proposition \ref{P:multiplicity}), $S\setminus N$ is either empty or a subsemigroup.
-By $(1)$ there exist definable semigroups such that Since $Z_n$ is $\infty$-definable, $N=\bigcap_i A_i\cdot n$ where the $A_is$ are definable subsets of $\mathbb{C}^\times$.
-Since $M_j\cap (A_i\cdot n)=\emptyset$, To show that the intersectants are semigroups, observe that the $\pi(M_i)$s are of the form $B_{\{v\},U_i}$ for $F=\{v\}$ and hence either by Proposition \ref{P:multiplicity} or by direct calculation, for every idempotent $e\in M_i$ and $an\in A_i\cdot n$, so it is indeed an intersection of definable semigroups. \end{enumerate} \end{enumerate} \end{proof}
+By $(1)$ there exist constructible semigroups such that Since $Z_n$ is $\infty$-constructible, $N=\bigcap_i A_i\cdot n$ where the $A_i$ are constructible subsets of $\mathbb{C}^\times$.
+Since $M_j\cap (A_i\cdot n)=\emptyset$, To show that the intersectants are semigroups, observe that the $\pi(M_i)$ are of the form $B_{\{v\},U_i}$ and hence either by Proposition \ref{P:multiplicity} or by direct calculation, for every idempotent $e\in M_i$ and $an\in A_i\cdot n$, so it is indeed an intersection of constructible semigroups. \end{enumerate} \end{enumerate} \end{proof}